Hartford circus fire: The fire

-The fire began as a small flame after the lions performed, on the southwest sidewall of the tent, while the The Flying Wallendas were performing.
-Circus bandleader Merle Evans was said to have been the first to spot the flames and immediately directed the band to play "The Stars and Stripes Forever", a musical composition that traditionally signaled distress to all circus personnel.
+The fire began as a small flame after the lions performed, on the southwest sidewall of the tent, while The Flying Wallendas were performing.
+Circus bandleader Merle Evans was said to have been the first to spot the flames and immediately directed the band to play "The Stars and Stripes Forever" by John Philip Sousa, a march that traditionally signaled distress to all circus personnel.
 Ringmaster Fred Bradna urged the audience not to panic and to leave in an orderly fashion, but the fire had shorted out the power and he could not be heard.
 Bradna and the ushers unsuccessfully tried to maintain some order as the panicked crowd tried to flee the big top.
-The ushers also worked to attempt to douse the fire with water jugs that had been stationed in the big top and to pull down the canvas sections that were on fire, after realizing their attempts were futile they began to help evacuate the crowds.
+The ushers also worked to attempt to douse the fire with water jugs that had been stationed in the big top and to pull down the canvas sections that were on fire; after realizing their attempts were futile they began to help evacuate the crowds.

 The only animals in the big top at the time were the big cats trained by May Kovar and Joseph Walsh that had just finished performing when the fire started.
 The big cats were herded through the chutes leading from the performing cages to several cage wagons and were unharmed except for a few minor burns.
 Though most spectators were able to escape the fire, many people were caught up in the hysteria.
 Witnesses said some simply ran around in circles trying to find their loved ones rather than try to escape from the burning tent.
 Some escaped but ran back inside to look for family members.
 Others stayed in their seats until it was too late, assuming that the fire would be put out promptly.
 Because at least two of the exits were blocked by the chutes used to bring the show's big cats in and out of the tent, people trying to escape could not bypass them.

 Survivor Maureen Krekian was 11 at the time of the fire and lived on the same road on which the circus was held.
 On the day of the event, she was supposed to go to the circus with a neighbor and her daughter.
 When she went to their house, she found that they had already left without her.
 She decided to go to the circus on her own, where she seated herself in the bleachers.